 by Usha Alexander

 [This is the fourth in a series of essays, On Climate Truth and Fiction, in which I raise questions about environmental distress, the human experience, and storytelling.
-The previous part is here.]
+All the articles in this series can be read here.]

 Tabea Bakeua lives in Kiribati, a North Pacific atoll nation.
 Her country is likely to be the first to disappear completely under the rising seas within a few decades.
 Asked by foreign documentary filmmakers if she “believes” in climate change, Bakeua considers and tells them, “I have seen climate change, the consequences of climate change.
 But I don’t believe it as a religious person.
 There’s a thing in the Bible, where they say that god sends this person to tell all the people that there will be no more floods.
 So I am still believing in that.”
 She smiles, self-consciously, as she continues.
 “And the reason why I am still believing in that is because I’m afraid.
 And I don’t know how to get all my fifty or sixty family members away from here.”
 She’s still smiling as tears fill her eyes.
 “That’s why I’m afraid.
 But I’m putting it behind me because I just don’t know what to do.”
 She turns, apologetically, to wipe away her tears. [from “The Tropical Paradise Being Swallowed By The Pacific” by Journeyman Pictures]